code42/code42cli/docs/userguides/v2apis.md

 ```

-For details on setting up a profile, see the [profile configuration user guide](./profile.md).
+For details on setting up a profile, see the [profile set up user guide](./profile.md).

 Enabling this setting will use the V2 data model for querying searches and saved searches with all `code security-data` commands.
 The response shape for these events has changed from V1 and contains various field remappings, renamings, additions and removals.
 Column names will also be different when using the `Table` format for outputting events.